dbt-labs/docs.getdbt.com/website/docs/docs/cloud-integrations/overview.md

 pagination_next: "docs/cloud-integrations/snowflake-native-app"
 ---

-There are many data applications that you can integrate dbt Cloud with.
+There are many data applications that integrate with dbt Cloud.
 These integrations enable you to leverage the power of dbt in a number of different use cases and workflows.

 ## Integrations with dbt